 If you were advised to put money into poor, high-risk investments; if your pension savings have been exposed to an inappropriate level of risk; or if your adviser received an unwarranted amount of commission for the advice you received, you may have grounds for making a compensation claim.

 The Financial Services Authority (supported by the Financial Conduct Authority) issued warnings in 2008, and again in 2012, that the majority of SSASs were unsuitable for retail customers.
 Nevertheless, a number of business owners have subsequently discovered they have lost money through their SSAS, and that this deficit occurred because they were mis-sold pensions.

-While there is nothing wrong with using genuine investment funds, provided you understand the risks involved, certain high risk investments crop up more frequently with SSAS mis-selling.
-The list includes options such as: farming and land projects, regeneration projects, alternative lending schemes, carbon credits and green oil, forestry, overseas property and more.
+While there is nothing wrong with using genuine investment funds, providing you understand the risks involved, certain high-risk investments crop up more frequently with SSAS mis-selling.

-If you were advised to purchase an overseas pension scheme which has now left you worse off than if you had opted for a straightforward UK-based pension scheme, you may also be entitled to make a mis-selling claim.
-And likewise, if your adviser suggested you should transfer an existing private pension or workplace pension fund to a new scheme which would offer higher returns, and this proved to be unsuitable for your needs, you may be due compensation.
+If you were advised to purchase an overseas pension scheme that has now left you worse off financially than if you had opted for a straightforward UK-based pension scheme, you may also be entitled to make a mis-selling claim.
+Likewise, if your adviser suggested you should transfer an existing private pension or workplace pension fund to a new scheme that would offer higher returns, and this proved to be unsuitable for your needs, you may be due compensation.